gabrielduessmann/colorPersonalizacoes/README.md

 ### Products made by the company
-**Anyone** (especially the clients) have access to this page and they see the customized products maded by the company and get information about it.
+**Anyone** (especially the clients) have access to this page and they see the customized products made by the company and get information about it.

 ![print1](/img/prints/mugs.png)